 Available on amazon.

 Keita's Wings 1, The Spectra Unearthed, is on most other bookselling sites.

 The world hates dream-roving abilities.
 To survive, three exiles need a family.

 Indra has lived in dreams since her mother’s death.
-It’s a lonely life, but it keeps her safe and connected to her mother’s memory.
-Joining other dreamrovers would tether her to reality, but she’d gain the family she always wanted—if they survive long enough.
+Joining other dreamrovers would tether her to reality, but she’d gain the family she always wanted—if they survive.

-Walker escaped court life two years ago, when the rest of his family was executed for dreamroving.
-Training under the king’s guard gave him the skills to survive in the mountains alone.
-Helping other rovers build a new home might ease the guilt from his past.
+Walker escaped court life after his family was executed for dreamroving.
+Helping other rovers build a new home might make up for his past mistakes.

 As persecution grows, all three struggle to defend their new family.
 Hatred runs deep, and escape is no longer an option—not even through dreams.